 Eurycleia and Melantho are two neighbouring houses in the small village of Agia Saranda, above Afales Bay on Ithaca's north coast.

-Melantho was a maidservant in Odysseus' palace and Eurycleia nursed Odysseus and his son, Telemachus, when they were babies.
+Eurycleia nursed Odysseus and his son, Telemachus, when they were babies and Melantho was a maidservant in Odysseus' palace.

-Comfortable and modern interiors open out on to balconies and terraces with magnificent views over sweeping valleys and hillsides of olive and cypress trees and Afales Bay.
+Comfortable and modern interiors open out on to balconies and terraces with magnificent views over sweeping valleys and hillsides of olive and cypress trees to the azure sea within Afales Bay.
 The neighbouring island of Lefkas is clearly visible.

 Afales beach is just under a kilometre away.
 At a similar distance is the site of "Homer's School" where recent excavations indicate that ruins found are those of Odysseus' palace.

 Christina, the owner, lives nearby and is on hand to offer help and advice when needed.

 This part of Ithaca contains a beautiful natural landscape of pasture land, vineyards, olive groves and just the occasional house.
 There is peace and seclusion but the coast is not far away.

 Surrounding the village there are many walking trails to hidden hamlets such as Kalamos with its natural spring water.

 Maid service and linen change twice weekly.

 Location: car hire recommended.
 There is a good taverna just under half a kilometre away.
 The village of Stavros (tavernas, shops & cafebars) is 1.5 kilometres and the seaside village of Frikes (boat hire, tavernas & shops) is 3 kilometres.